alexiaidoura/mapofraleighbusstops/README.md

 ## Roadmap of future improvements
 * Instead of including all the stops, do them by route (looks like a drunken bus driver at the moment).
-* Add styles.css (refers to the mapbox one right now).

 ## License information
 MIT license